avaacarr/avaacarr.github.io/index.md

 # My portfolio

 My goal this year is to learn JavaScript.
-I am more interested in learning that program first because it seems interesting.
-I completed the freecodecamp Basic JavaScript tutorial on 10/5/2020 and below is a screenshot of the Basic JavaScript completion.
+I am more interested in learning that program first, however my goal for the semester is to learn about both JavaScript and Python.
+I completed the freecodecamp JavaScript Algorithms and Data Structures Certification tutorial on 10/5/2020 and below is a screenshot of it completed.

 ![Image 11-9-20 at 3 35 PM](https://user-images.githubusercontent.com/70115357/98593693-89170b80-22a1-11eb-9891-5eca2f5459c6.jpg)